Schema Evolution, Data Modeling, Apache Kafka, Schema Registry, Data Governance, Backward Compatibility

 Old schemas can read data written with new schemas.
 This means producers can upgrade first.

 Example: Removing an optional field is forward compatible.
-Old consumers ignore the missing field when processing new data.
+Old consumers simply ignore the missing field when processing new data.

 Full Compatibility